nandi95/vue-toastify/README.md

 - *(optional) defaultTitle = should the title fall back to the type as the title*
 - *(optional) duration = this will take priority over all other duration settings*
 - *(optional) icon = you can customize the displayed icon within the circle using v-html*
-- *(optional) mode = available modes: 'prompt' which will display a yes/no button and emits the vtPrompt event with the respective boolean value (canTimeout automatically gets disabled) or 'loader' which will stay present until it hears the vtLoaderStop event*
+- *(optional) mode = available modes: 'prompt' which will display a yes/no button by default and emits the vtPrompt event with the respective boolean value (canTimeout automatically gets disabled) or 'loader' which will stay present until it hears the vtLoaderStop event*
+- *(optional) answers = a javascript object of answers eg.: { displayedValue: "emittedValue" }*

+You may alternatively pass in an html error response.

 **Miscellaneous info**
 -
 - Events:
-  - To add an event at runtime us the "vtNotify" event, passing the status object
+  - To add an event at runtime, use the "vtNotify" event, passing the status object
   - Manually dismissing notification will emit the event "vtDismissed"
   - Timer events are triggered at the corresponding points: "vtStarted", "vtPaused", "vtResumed", "vtFinished"
   - Loader can be dismissed using the "vtLoadStop" event
-  - Prompt on answer will emit the "vtPrompt" event with a boolean value
+  - Prompt on answer will emit the "vtPrompt" event with the defined answer

  - Pausing the notification is not supporting touch gestures but might work with long press on some devices.